m8urnett/Windows-Spectre-Meltdown-Mitigations/README.md

 Also, there is much conflicting information out and it is difficult to verify some facts.
 Here are some remaining questions I have, any feedback would be appreciated:

-1. Does the Intel microcode update apply any fixes for variant 1?

-1. Does Windows use LFENCE on variant 1?

-1. Do AMD processors need any microcode updates or is LFENCE sufficient?

-1. Other than IE, Edge, and Hyper-V are there any other patched binaries for variant 1?
-What about Docker?
-WSL?

-1. VBA doesn't use JIT so it wouldn't need to be patched, is that correct?

-1. What exactly does the btiDisabledBySystemPolicy flag mean?

-1. Does the Windows use reptoline with LFENCE when SMEP enabled?

 This information was gleaned from many sources: